 After doing one thorough pass over the AlphaGo paper, I made a second thorough pass, in a similar vein.
 Yet more fell into place.
 By this time, I understood the AlphaGo system reasonably well.
 Many of the questions I was putting into Anki were high level, sometimes on the verge of original research directions.
 I certainly understood AlphaGo well enough that I was confident I could write the sections of my article dealing with it.
 (In practice, my article ranged over several systems, not just AlphaGo, and I had to learn about those as well, using a similar process, though I didn't go as deep.)
 I continued to add questions as I wrote my article, ending up adding several hundred questions in total.
 But by this point the hardest work had been done.

 Of course, instead of using Anki I could have taken conventional notes, using a similar process to build up an understanding of the paper.
 But using Anki gave me confidence I would retain much of the understanding over the long term.
 A year or so later DeepMind released papers describing followup systems, known as AlphaGo Zero and AlphaZero** For AlphaGo Zero, see: David Silver, Julian Schrittwieser, Karen Simonyan, Ioannis Antonoglou et al, Mastering the game of Go without human knowledge, Nature (2017).
 For AlphaZero, see: David Silver, Thomas Hubert, Julian Schrittwieser, Ioannis Antonoglou et al, Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm (2017)..
 Despite the fact that I'd thought little about AlphaGo or reinforcement learning in the intervening time, I found I could read those followup papers with ease.
-While I didn't attempt to understand those papers as thoroughly as the initial AlphaGo paper, I found I could get a pretty good understanding of the papers in less than hour.
+While I didn't attempt to understand those papers as thoroughly as the initial AlphaGo paper, I found I could get a pretty good understanding of the papers in less than an hour.
 I'd retained much of my earlier understanding!

 By contrast, had I used conventional note-taking in my original reading of the AlphaGo paper, my understanding would have more rapidly evaporated, and it would have taken longer to read the later papers.
 And so using Anki in this way gives confidence you will retain understanding over the long term.
 This confidence, in turn, makes the initial act of understanding more pleasurable, since you believe you're learning something for the long haul, not something you'll forget in a day or a week.OK, but what does one do with it? … [N]ow that I have all this power – a mechanical golem that will never forget and never let me forget whatever I chose to – what do I choose to remember? – Gwern Branwen

 This entire process took a few days of my time, spread over a few weeks.
-That's lot of work.
+That's a lot of work.
 However, the payoff was that I got a pretty good basic grounding in modern deep reinforcement learning.
 This is an immensely important field, of great use in robotics, and many researchers believe it will play an important role in achieving general artificial intelligence.
 With a few days work I'd gone from knowing nothing about deep reinforcement learning to a durable understanding of a key paper in the field, a paper that made use of many techniques that were used across the entire field.
 Of course, I was still a long way from being an expert.
 There were many important details about AlphaGo I hadn't understood, and I would have had to do far more work to build my own system in the area.
 But this foundational kind of understanding is a good basis on which to build deeper expertise.

 It's notable that I was reading the AlphaGo paper in support of a creative project of my own, namely, writing an article for Quanta Magazine.
 This is important: I find Anki works much better when used in service to some personal creative project.